At a glance

 Anti-nausea medications: To control nausea and prevent vomiting.

 Anti-seizure medications: Diazepam for cats experiencing tremors or seizures.

 Blood or plasma transfusions: If gastrointestinal tract bleeding is severe or blood clotting disorders are present.

 The veterinarian will monitor the cat’s liver enzymes, electrolytes, and coagulation profiles until normal parameters return.

-Treatment which commences before clinical signs develop offer a good outcome; however, it is guarded once symptoms develop.
+Treatment that commences before clinical signs develop offers a good outcome; however, it is guarded once symptoms develop.

 The only way to prevent cycad toxicity is to keep cycads out of the house and garden (if your cat goes outdoors).
 This page contains an extensive list of plants which are toxic to cats.
 All pet owners must be familiar with the dangers of toxic plants to cats and dogs.